 SimpliSafe offers an excellent DIY option that you can install yourself, which includes entry sensors for windows and doors and ongoing monitoring.

 Don’t underestimate the power of a good lock.
-Deadbolts and Window Guard) can a simple, affordable yet highly effective burglar deterrent
+Deadbolts and other types of window locks are excellent, but the best burglar deterrent is a hefty window lock that is visible from the outside.
+A window pin lock (like the one pictured below from Window Guard) can a simple, affordable yet highly effective burglar deterrent

 Another popular option with homeowners is a vinyl window lock.
 One of the best vinyl locks is made by Prime Line.

 A good window security strategy recommended by experts is to install strong, visible window locks on basement and first-floor windows, and simpler deadbolts or window sash locks on upper levels.